-Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Claims
+Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Accusations

 'They could do no wrong'

-"She belonged to those people that our parents and grandparents put on pedestals, and they could do no wrong," said Steve Theisen, of Hudson, Iowa, about his alleged abuser.
+"She belonged to those people that our parents and grandparents put on pedestals, and they could do no wrong," Steve Theisen of Hudson, Iowa, said about his alleged abuser.

-When Theisen was nine years old, his fourth grade teacher at a Catholic school in Dubuque kept him after class.
+When Theisen was 9 years old, his fourth-grade teacher at a Catholic school in Dubuque, Iowa, kept him after class.

 "She had me come over to her desk where she was sitting at, and it was out of sight of the window on the door, and she taught me how the eskimos kissed by rubbing her nose against my nose," he recalled in a 2014 interview archived with SNAP.